stwomack/temporal-dsl-designer-demo/docs/GETTING_STARTED.md

 4. Add an Action Node:
    - Click "Send Email" in the left sidebar
    - An email action node appears on the canvas
+   - Configure the node:
+     - To:
+     - Subject: Hello from Journey Platform
+     - Body: Hello from Journey Platform!

 5. Connect the Nodes:
    - Click and drag from the bottom dot of the trigger node